 Private Right of Action and Civil Penalties.

 A private right of action is created, allowing a detained person to recover a monetary award for violations.
 A negligent violation permits recovery of $1,000 or actual damages, while an intentional or reckless violation permits recovery of $10,000 or actual damage.
 If the detained person prevails, the person is entitled to reasonable attorneys' fees and costs.
 The court may grant injunctive relief without a bond.
-The private right of action has a three year statute of limitations, and is only available against the owner, contractor, subcontractor, or employee of a private detention facility, not the state or local agency.
+The private right of action has a three-year statute of limitations, and is only available against the owner, operator, contractor, subcontractor, or employee of a private detention facility, not the state or agencies.

-The Department of Social and Health Services may create penalties for failure to comply with the act, including a penalty of $1,000 per violation per day.
-If the Department of Social and Health Services collects the penalty, it must be deposited into the general fund.
-If the civil penalty is not paid, the Office of the Attorney General may pursue recovery of the penalty in superior court.
-Any recovery by the Office of the Attorney General shall be deposited into the Washington State Attorney General Humane Detention Account, which shall be used to enforce this act.
-Penalties may only be imposed against the private detention facility owner, contractor, or employees, not the state or local agencies.
+The DOH may create penalties for failure to comply with the act, including a penalty of $1,000 per violation per day.
+If the DOH collects the penalty, it must be deposited into the State General Fund.
+If the civil penalty is not paid, the AGO may pursue recovery of the penalty in superior court.
+Any recovery by the AGO must be deposited into the Washington State Attorney General Humane Detention Account, which must be used to enforce the act.
+Penalties may only be imposed against the private detention facility owner, operator, contractor, or employees, not the state or agencies.

 Public Records Act Application to Private Detention Facilities.

 Private detention facilities operating pursuant to a contract with a state or local agency are subject to the Public Records Act.
-The exemptions available for individuals incarcerated in Department of Corrections facilities are also available to individuals detained in private facilities, protecting confidential health information from disclosure.
+The exemptions available for individuals incarcerated in the DOC's facilities are also available to individuals detained in private facilities, protecting confidential health information from disclosure.